 Product roadmaps are important because they provide a clear roadmap for the product team to centralize their efforts, communicate their product strategy, and align with business goals.
 A well-structured roadmap is a living document that evolves as the product and market change.
 It includes product features, timelines, and milestones, helping to ensure that your product remains relevant and competitive.

 To create a product roadmap, start by defining your product vision and product goals.
 Identify key product features and map out the timeline for their development and launch.
 Consider using a product roadmap template to streamline the process.
 The roadmap should give a clear view of the product strategy in a way that all stakeholders can understand.
+Looking at product plan examples from successful companies can help you structure your own roadmap effectively.

 A public product roadmap is a roadmap shared with customers, partners, and other external stakeholders.
 It helps communicate your product strategy and vision, fostering transparency and trust.
 Building a public product roadmap allows you to share the journey of a product and receive feedback from your audience.